1j01/window-switcher/README.md

 - UWP windows, such as Windows's Settings app, are not filtered out either.
   - ❌ They don't play well with any of the methods I've tried (`WinHide`, `WinSetExStyle`, `ITaskbarList.DeleteTab`).
 - In the app switcher:
-  - 📐Some apps provide only a very high resolution icon, which is not scaled down.
-The correct size is used if available.
   - 📐Vertical alignment is a bit off.
   - 🎨 There's no acrylic blur effect.
 I tried to implement it (see `blurbehind.ahk` in git history), but couldn't get it to work.
   - ❌ There's no way to close the app switcher without selecting an app.